Van Houtte's

 In the mood for something different?
 Try a ham and brie wrap, a grilled Thai chicken or braised pork chipotle sandwich.
 Add a cup of full-bodied Brazillian coffee, roasted with fruity notes to give an air of jazz.

-slice of mocha almond or chocolate mousse cake for dessert.
+Add a slice of mocha almond or chocolate mousse cake for dessert.
 Speaking of cakes, this reviewer would be remiss not to mention that Café Dépôt cakes are out of this world.

 For Americans who yearn for European gateaux and tortes, outside of France no other cake (except those at Café Dépôt) can satisfy your preference for European cakes.
 About a dozen cakes are offered daily.
 You would be hard pressed to find European gateau quality in any American bakery, such as you find at Café Dépôt.
 A key a difference between American and European cakes is that American cakes are sweeter.
 European tastes run to semi-sweet chocolate, rich creme and moist layers in the cakes.